Haivision/srt/docs/socket-groups.md

 ## 2. Backup

-The functioning of this group type is more complicated and more challenging for the user as it comes to using proper settings.
+The configuration of Backup groups is somewhat more complicated than with the other group types.
+In particular, it may be challenging to arrive at the optimal settings for a given set of network conditions and desired latency.
 Unlike Broadcast group type, there are some penalties, but there are also advantages.
 Whereas the overhead for redundancy in the case of broadcast groups is 100% per every next redundant link, this is usually kept at a negligible minimum for backup groups.

 Under normal circumstances, only one of the member links in this group is used for transmission, while the others are just kept alive (a keepalive message is